renovatebot/renovate/docs/usage/configuration-options.md

 1. You merge the onboarding PR to activate Renovate
 1. Renovate creates a "Pin Dependencies" PR (if needed)
 1. You merge the "Pin Dependencies" PR
 1. Renovate creates every single upgrade PR needed, which can be a lot.

-This may cause:
+The above may cause:

 - Renovate bot's PRs to overwhelm your CI systems
 - a lot of test runs, because branches are rebased each time you merge a PR

 To prevent these problems you can set `prHourlyLimit` to a value like `1` or `2`.
 Renovate will only create that many PRs within each hourly period (`:00` through `:59`).